Preparing Indigenous Teachers for Arizona Schools (PITAS)

 - GPA of 3.0 = full admittance

-- Below 3.0 undergraduate gpa must petition the College of Education Admissions Committee to achieve conditional admittance with allowance to achieve 3.0 in graduate-level work with first nine (9) graduate credit hours
+- Below 3.0 undergraduate grade-point average (GPA) must petition the College of Education Admissions Committee to achieve conditional admittance with allowance to achieve 3.0 in graduate-level work with the first nine (9) graduate credit hours

 - College Algebra or equivalent with a minimum grade of C